The Gennie on the Ship

 Something is wrong.

-It's not going to be easy to find Superboy, unless, we're willing to pay for information.
+It's not going to be easy to find Superboy, less, we're willing to pay for information.

 Now this is a sensitive operation.
 If the current swarm of worthless folk on Smudge know there's a value on Superboy's life, they'll jack the price.